WRF Physics¶

 Gravitational settling of fog/cloud droplets

-bldt is a namelist.input parameter set in the &physics record that determines the minutes between boundary layer and land-surface model calls.
-The typical value is 0 (every step), which is reasonable for all schemes, with the exception of the CLM land-surface scheme (sf_surface_physics = 5), which is expensive - consider increasing the value of bldt when using it.
+The namelist parameter bldt (in the &physics record) controls the PBL time step in minutes between boundary layer and land-surface model calls.
+The default value of 0 (every step) is reasonable for all schemes, except the CLM land-surface scheme (sf_surface_physics = 5), which is expensive and bldt may need to be increased.

 Model Grid Spacing¶